sakuyur575-lab/JCAdvance_AI/README.md

 * **0 (Local Space):** Relies entirely on the gyroscope.
 Movement is calculated relative to the controller's plastic body, ignoring gravity <br>
 * **1 (World Space):** Relies on the gyroscope and accelerometer.
 It uses real-world gravity to separate horizontal and vertical aiming <br>
 * **2 (Player Space):** Relies on the gyroscope and accelerometer.
 For two-handed controllers

+(!)
+New experimental setting: <br>
 * **3 (Planar Space):** Relies on the gyroscope and accelerometer.
-It mathematically projects movement onto a 2D plane, completely ignoring wrist-roll ("screwdriver" effect) at any grip angle
+It mathematically projects movement onto a 2D plane, completely ignoring wrist-roll ("screwdriver" effect) at any grip angle.
+A limit has been added for extreme angles; otherwise, the direction of motion reverses. <br>
-⚠️
+Designed specifically for the Joy-Con

-For modes 1 2 3: If your in-game crosshair moves diagonally when you swipe your hands horizontally (cross-talk), your accelerometer is miscalibrated.
+⚠️ For modes 1 2 3: If your in-game crosshair moves diagonally when you swipe your hands horizontally (cross-talk), your accelerometer is miscalibrated.
 Calibrate the accelerometer correctly (see harware calibration).
 If you cannot perform a hardware calibration of the accelerometer, use software calibration (hotkey) or Local Space mode only. <br>

 In short: for two-handed gamepads, the recommended values are 0 or 2.
 For Joy-Con: 1 or 3.